Programs Offered

 PHYS 1110 (4) General Physics 1

 First semester of three-semester sequence for science and engineering students.
-Covers kinematics, dynamics, momentum of particles and rigid bodies, work and energy, gravitation, simple harmonic motion.
+Covers kinematics, dynamics, momentum of particles and rigid bodies, work and energy, gravitation, and simple harmonic motion.

 Equivalent - Duplicate Degree Credit Not Granted: PHYS 1115